-Every year, depending on available budget resources, the Ministry of Foreign Affairs allocates scholarships to Italian citizens interested in studying at the College of Europe.
+Every year, the Foreign Ministry grants scholarships to Italian citizens interested in studying at the College of Europe.

 The College of Europe, headquartered in Bruges (Belgium), was founded in 1949 by eminent European personalities of the calibre of Salvador de Madariaga, Winston Churchill, Paul Henry Spaak and Alcide De Gasperi, with the aim of creating an international college for young university graduates from different European Countries who could study and live together while training and specialising in European matters.
 In 1992 the College of Europe opened a second Campus in Natolin (Warsaw, Poland), with the support of the European Commission and of the Government of Poland.

 The mission of the College of Europe is to enable rigorously selected post-graduate students to understand and explore the political, legal, economic and international issues underlying the European integration process.